chizzletaz/BakeAndBinge/README.md

 3. A homepage with all the recipes.
 4. A search option to search the recipes.
 5. An option to filter by category.
-6. An option to sort by attribute (alphabetically, time, rating)
+6. An option to subscribe to the newsletter.
 7. An option to register and login/logout.
 8. A profile page when users log in.
-9. An option to Create, Read, Edit and Delete (CRUD) recipes.
+9. Options to Create, Read, Edit and Delete (CRUD) recipes.
 10. A shop page to promote baking tools.
 11. An option for the user to contact the site’s owner.
 12. An Admin page with admin only functionality.